Mohammad Hussein Fadlallah: Islamic governance

-Despite his ties with the Islamic Republic of Iran, Fadlallah distanced himself from the Ayatollah Khomeini's legacy of Veleyat-e Faqih as theocratic rule by Islamic clerics was said to argue that "no Shia religious leader, not even Khomeini… has a monopoly on the truth."
+Despite his ties with the Islamic Republic of Iran, Fadlallah distanced himself from the Ayatollah Khomeini's legacy of Veleyat-e Faqih as theocratic rule by Islamic clerics who said that "no Shia religious leader, not even Khomeini... has a monopoly on the truth."
 He also first endorsed Grand Ayatollah Ali al-Sistani rather than Ayatollah Ali Khamenei as the marja for Shia in matters of religion, before claiming the role for himself.
-In a 2009 interview, Fadlallah said that he did not believe wilayat al-faqih has a role in modern Lebanon.
+In a 2009 interview, Fadlallah said that he did not believe wilayat al-faqih as a form of theocracy, has a role in modern Lebanon.

+Fighting deviancy

+Fadlallah took a stern stand against what he considered deviation from Islam.

 Women

-Fadlallah was known for his relatively liberal views on women, whom he sees as equal to men.
+Fadlallah was known for his relatively liberal views on women, whom he saw as equal to men.
 He believed that women have just as much of a responsibility towards society as men do, and women should be role models for both men and women.
 Fadlallah also believed that women have the same exact ability as men to fight their inner weaknesses.
 He saw the hijab as something that makes a man see a woman not as a sex object, but instead as a human being.
 He believes, like all of his peers in the Islamic seminary that women should cover their entire body except for their face and hands, and that they should avoid wearing excessive makeup when they go out in public.

 Fadlallah also issued a fatwa on the International Day for the Elimination of Violence against Women that supports the right of a woman to defend herself against any act of violence whether social or physical.
 The fatwa reaffirms the rights of women, both at their workplace and at home, and states that Islam forbids men from exercising any form of violence against women and forbids men from depriving women of their legal rights.
 In his words "physical violence in which women are beaten, proves that these men are weak, for only the weak are in need of unjust violence".
 He also issued fatwas forbidding female circumcision and honour killings.

-Abortion

-He was opposed to abortion in most cases; however, when the women is in an abnormal amount of danger by the pregnancy, he believed it was permissible.
+Regarding abortion, he was opposed to it in most cases; however, when the women is in an abnormal amount of danger by the pregnancy, he believed it was permissible.

-Amman Message

-He was one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy.